Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 # Parameters

-The section lists the configurable parameters of the OpenSearch chart and their default values.
+This section lists the configurable parameters of the OpenSearch chart and their default values.

 | Parameter          | Type   | Mandatory | Default value | Description                                                                                                                                                                                                                                            |
 |--------------------|--------|-----------|---------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|